isfegu/musket/README.md

 # Musket

 __Musket__ is a command line interface to send a URL to several destinations.
-Each destination handle the URL depending the nature of the destination, for example, Turso destination stores the URL in Turso Service (a SQLite database SaaS) and LinkedIn destination publish the link in the user profile.
+Each destination handle the URL depending the nature of the destination, for example, Bluesky destination post the URL in the user's feed, LinkedIn destination publish the link in the user profile and Turso destination stores the URL in Turso Service (a SQLite database SaaS).

 ## Usage